 - Copayments.
 Copayments are charges that usually need to be paid at the time services are rendered by an In-Network Provider, and they are usually flat dollar amounts (such as a \$50 charge for an office visit).
 Copayments must be paid even if you have met your deductible.
 Your copayment amounts are shown on the SBC. - Coinsurance.
 The Plan determines the "Maximum Allowed Amount" that it will pay for Covered Services.
 "Coinsurance" is the percentage of the Maximum Allowed Amount that is paid by you and the Plan.
 For example, if your coinsurance amount is 20%, the Plan's coinsurance will be 80%.
 Your coinsurance amount for various healthcare services is shown on the SBC. - Deductibles.
 A deductible is the dollar amount that you must pay each year or for a particular service before the Plan begins to pay benefits.
 For example, if you have a \$500 calendar year deductible, the Plan will begin to pay benefits for Covered Services after you have paid \$500 for Covered Services.
-If the deductible applies to you, it will be shown on the Schedule of Benefits.
+If the deductible applies to you, it will be shown on the SBC.
 Your out-of-pocket costs for Covered Services received in the last three months of a calendar year which are applied to that year's Deductible will carry over and also be applied toward the next year's Deductible.
-This provision does not apply to the Prescription Drug deductible, which only applies if you receive a brand name drug when a generic equivalent is available.